1984vc/website/content-src/notion/docs/founders-handbook/cofounder-departure.md

 - Don't let negotiations drag on indefinitely - a founder dispute hanging over your company can deter future investors and harm operations
 - Consider bringing in a professional mediator if internal attempts at resolution fail

 Remember that a disgruntled founder with significant equity can create serious problems for future fundraising rounds or M&A opportunities.
-You need to reaching a resolution quickly and decisively.
+You need to reach a resolution quickly and decisively.

-{{< callout type="info" emoji="💡" >}}
-Having a bit of empathy is a key to successfully navigating founder transitions.
-Put yourself in your co-founder's shoes: they've poured their heart into this startup which has become part of their identity.
-Now they're suddenly being told their services are no longer needed.
-Yet you need them to exit gracefully and sign a full release of claims.
-That's a tall order.
-Your task is to show appropriate respect and create an enticing package for the departing founder while ensuring it doesn't handicap the business's future
-{{< /callout >}}

 While founder departures are challenging moments in a startup's journey, they don't have to be catastrophic.
 With careful planning, clear communication, and a good dose of empathy, companies can emerge stronger and more focused.
 The key lies in viewing these transitions not as failures, but as natural evolution points in a company's growth story.